 The War Years Blog

 Welcome to The War Years blog.
-Incredibly, horrifically, World War Two resulted in the deaths of 85 million people.
+World War Two resulted in the deaths of 85 million people.
 Civilian deaths including those subject to war-related disease and famine totalled 55 million.
 Tens of millions more people were displaced.
 However, amid all the carnage people demonstrated remarkable courage, fortitude, compassion, mercy and sacrifice.
 We would like to honour and celebrate all of those people.